jara001/f1tenth-rules/rules_v3.md

 <!--Replace warning with a different word-->
 Violating the rules may result into a team warning.
 Upon receiving three warnings, the team may be disqualified from the competition.
 Multiple disqualification and repeated misbehaviour may result into a ban, i.e., unability to attend future competitions.

 - Note that warnings are induced on whole teams not individuals.

-!!
-WE HAVE TO DIFFERENTIATE BETWEEN THIS WARNING AND THE WARNING FROM HEAD-TO-HEAD!!_ <!--YES, we should have a section about possible penalties and the scope of those penalties.
-E.g.: do strikes remain after a race or are they reset?-->
+Ultimately, organizers reserve the right to have a final say when interpreting the rules.

-_I would call them strikes.
-But maaaaybe we don't need to differentiate between them._
+- This also applies for, e.g., assigning a blame in the case of vehicle collision in Head-to-Head.

 ## Competition rules